rabbitholiness/Bitcoin-Core-App/pages/milestones/1-6-receive.md

 #### Request history

 All requests the user has created are visible in the [activity]({{ '/milestones/1-5-activity/' | relative_url }}) screen.

+There are several benefits to users when payment requests and transactions are well annotated:

+- It is easier to keep an overview of their finances
+- Both sender and recipient have helpful context
+- Coin control and other privacy practices are easier to follow
+- The application can use the additional information to better support users

 The QT application treats payment requests almost as separate objects with their own screens for managing them.
 In this update, we try to blend them further and treat payment requests essentially as a type of transaction - one that is not completed yet.
 The screen that lists your own payment requests is removed, and that content is merged into the activity screen.